sparker888/wri-case-study/src/app/page.md

 One of the most time consuming tasks in updating the WRI website for each annual conference is adding the speaker bios & and abstract content.
 To meet this objective of providing editors with direct access to edit this content, we now have a content management system (CMS) that holds the speakers, bios & abstracts information so it can be edited using a simple online text editor.

 ## Meeting Management Requirements

 The economics of a website redesign is critical to get right.
-While I'll go into more detail deeper into the case study, up front working with WRS senior leadership required conversations and solutions around key aspects of the solution from a management perspective.
-Here are some of the topics that were important drivers of the project:
+While I'll go into more detail deeper into the case study, working up front with WRS senior leadership to address business requirements done well before we began to envision the look and feel of the new design.
+Getting this right required conversations around budget, ROI, internal processes and ongoing support.
+Here are some of the top topics discussed during those conversations with leadership:

-#

 1. **User Satisfaction**